andyyao95/walkr/README.md

 to Ax = b and the N-Simplex.
-The intersection of these two spaces is a convex polytope. **walkr** samples from this intersection using two Monte-Carlo Markov Chain (MCMC) methods: hit-and-run and Dikin walk.
-Walkr also provide tools to examine sample quality.
+The intersection of these two spaces is a convex polytope. **walkr** samples from this intersection using two Monte-Carlo Markov Chain (MCMC) methods: hit-and-run and Dikin walk. **walkr** also provide tools to examine sample quality.

 # Getting Started